 Creating experiences that use multiple modalities promotes inclusion for a wide variety of participants.

-Science is an iterative, ongoing and variable process that can be experienced by making observations, asking questioning, testing ideas, being creative, and sharing information and explanations.
+Science is an interactive, ongoing and variable process that can be experienced by making observations, asking questioning, testing ideas, being creative, and sharing information and explanations.